Sharetribe does not charge marketplace administrators any commissions.

 What happens when there is no balance to pay the fees?

 Sometimes, if you refund charges or receive a chargeback, your available Stripe balance from recent charges may not be enough to make up the difference.
-In this case you’ll end up with a negative balance.
-Depending on the country where your bank account is located, Stripe will take some money from your bank account in order to cover the negative balance or your account balance will stay in negative and subsequent payments will go towards paying off the difference.
-You can learn more about this form Stripe support pages.
+In this case, you’ll end up with a negative balance.
+Depending on the country where your bank account is located, Stripe will take some money from your bank account to cover the negative balance, or your account balance will stay negative, and subsequent payments will go towards paying off the difference.
+You can learn more about this from Stripe support pages.

 Can you give me some examples?

 Sure!
-We've shared some example transaction with Stripe in this article.
+We've shared some example transactions with Stripe in this article.